Setting up pages

 3. Enter the office or unit name.

-4. Number them according to columns.
+4. Number your link group according to columns.
 For example: OIT wants to have 3 link columns total in their local footer.
 There should then be three link groups created, one for each column.
-The “office/unit name” for those groups might look like OIT 1, OIT 2, and OIT 3.
-These names are not public; they are intended to help site builders organize their columns.
+The “office/unit name” for those groups might be OIT 1, OIT 2, and OIT 3.
+These names are not public; they are intended to help site builders organize these columns.

 6. Add a link if you want the label to be clickable and direct site visitors to an associated page.